pycompression/python-zlib-ng/README.rst

 .. introduction start

-Faster zlib and gzip compatible compression and decompression by providing Python bindings for the ISA-L library.
+Faster zlib and gzip compatible compression and decompression by providing Python bindings for the zlib-ng library.

 This package provides Python bindings for the `zlib-ng
 <https://github.com/zlib-ng/zlib-ng>`_ library.